MisterKaiou/fsharp-constellation/README.md

 ### CosmosContext

-The wrapper around `CosmosClient`, holds a reference to a single `CosmosClient` through multiple `CosmosContext` instances.
+The wrapper around `CosmosClient`, holds a reference to a `CosmosClient` instance.

 By default, this library replaces the default SDK JSON Serializer, for something that better handles F# types; [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson), is used with union encoding set to `JsonUnionEncoding.FSharpLuLike ||| JsonUnionEncoding.NamedFields`.
 Please, refer to that project if you have any questions about how it works.